 Your name, address, and telephone number, and a statement that you consent to the jurisdiction of the Federal District Court for the judicial district in which your address is located, or if your address is outside of the United States, for any judicial district in which Company may be found, and that you will accept service of process from the person who submitted the Takedown Notice or an agent of such person.

 If your Counter-Notification fails to comply with all of the requirements set forth in Section 512(g)(3) of the DMCA, your Counter-Notification may not be effective

-Please submit your Counter-Notification to the Designated Agent to Receive Notification of Claimed Infringement for Company at firstname.lastname@example.org
+Please submit your Counter-Notification to the Designated Agent to Receive Notification of Claimed Infringement for Company at firstname.lastname@example.org or mail to:

 We will send any complete Counter-Notifications we receive to the person who submitted the original DMCA Takedown Notice.
 That person may elect to file a lawsuit against you for copyright infringement.
 The DMCA allows us to restore the removed or disabled content if the party who filed the Takedown Notice does not file a court action against you within ten business days of receiving a copy of your Counter-Notification.